MekahimeAkari/foxscream/SYNTAX.md

 print(a().b) # prints 2
 ```

-`static` classes are like Java - the class definition itself is a single object.
+`static` classes are like Java (NOT IMPLEMENTED) - the class definition itself is a single object.
 The constructor
 in this case is called once the class comes into scope:

 ```text